Colorado & Southern #22, 2-6-0 Baldwin Mogul locomotive, circa 1900. Note the large oil-fired

 In terms of era and place, I'm modeling the North American Pacific Northwest roughly between 1880 and 1920.

-The projects opposite will eventually be used on a new On3 layout that I am planning to build - The Elk Valley Lumber Co.
+The projects opposite will eventually be used on a new On3 layout that I am currently building - The Elk Valley Lumber Co.

 Questions or comments?
 You can contact me at